jahnavi-ghelani/jjahnavi-website/_projects/measuring-aftermath-of-product-sunset.md

   caption: "A representation by DALL-E"
 ---

 Experiments are a great way to measure what *will* change.
-To measure what *has* changed, (in absence of, or in addition to experiment results) we need a comparative analysis of the before vs after periods with respect to the sunset event, that is, we need to conduct counterfactual analyses.
+To measure what *has* changed, (in absence of, or in addition to experiment results) we need a comparative analysis of the before vs after periods with respect to the sunset event, i.e., we need to conduct counterfactual analyses.

 There are 2 approaches to apply counterfactual analysis for this scenario:
 *Notation: O(v) is observed values, E(v) is expected value.*